coder137/Parse-Client-Repo/nodemcu/README.md

 ## DONE

+- LiveQueryTest
+- GetRequestTest
+- PostRequestTest
+- PutRequestTest
-- Websockets
+- DeleteRequestTest

 # Tests

 These are the various tests used to get NodeMCU working the the Back4App server

-# TODO
+> TODO

-- Websockets
-- Get
-- Post
-- Put
-- Delete